 Black Rice Salad with Cranberries is a stunning, vegan spring dish that’s packed with gorgeous colors and healthy ingredients.
+Black rice, also known as The Forbidden Rice, has a rich history and a delicious earthy flavor.
 Sometimes selecting different foods to put together in a recipe, is like selecting different paint colors to put together in a house.

 If you’re not sure what I mean, follow my thought process in creating this recipe.